mpjovanovich/macro-md/README.md

 }
 ```

-... we first compile the markdown inside of the curly braces, optionally running it through a highlighter after this, then pass it to a user defined macro identified by "demo" to transform the HTML output.
+... we first compile the markdown inside of the curly braces then pass it to a user defined macro identified by "demo" to transform the HTML output.

 ## Syntax